csc-training/summerschool/intro-to-hpc/docs/03-working-in-supercomputers.md

   development environments and applications
 - _Environment modules_ provide a convenient way to dynamically change the user's environment
-- With modules different compiler suites and application versions can be used smoothly
+- Different compiler suites and application versions can be used smoothly with different modules
-  - Changing compiler module loads automatically also correct versions of libraries
+  - Changing the compiler module automatically loads also the correct versions of other dependent libraries
-  - Loading a module for application sets up the correct environment with a single command
+  - Loading a module for an application sets up the correct environment with a single command

 # Common module commands